edenIsakov/pd-explain-docs/docs/source/apigroupby.rst

 Overview
 --------

-`ExpDataFrameGroupBy` is a specialized class that extends the functionality of the pandas DataFrameGroupBy class.
+`ExpDataFrameGroupBy` is a specialized class that extends the functionality of the pd-explain ExpDataFrame class.
 It is designed to provide additional capabilities for explaining grouped data operations applied to DataFrames, making it easier to understand and work with grouped data transformations.

 .. inheritance-diagram:: ExpDataFrameGroupBy
    :parts: 1